FlorisHendriks/eduVPN-provisioning/README.md

 ## Step 1
 Here we configure a profile for the macOS client.
 With this profile we enroll the macOS client in AD and retrieve a machine certificate via RPC.

-First open up the my devices web application and enroll the device to macOS server.
+First open the my devices web application and enroll the device to macOS server.

 ![Screenshot 2022-04-11 at 13 17 40](https://user-images.githubusercontent.com/47246332/162730069-cd00267a-0f97-4e0b-8e18-f3b848757996.png)